chibicode/react-functional-css-protips/README.md

 Instead of finding and replacing a set of utility classes, you can just modify the virtual to functional mapping, or change virtual classes on HTML.

-If virtual classes are well documented (which I'll cover next), they can force devs to write consistent styles and prevent a mess like this:
+If virtual classes are well documented (which I'll cover next), they can force developers to write consistent styles and prevent a mess like this:

 ![](https://cloud.githubusercontent.com/assets/992008/17549227/20113d2e-5ea4-11e6-851a-2522f01bf80b.png)